josephbulger/josephbulger.github.io/source/_posts/2011-9-13-team-maturity-chaos.markdown

 ---
-author: jbulger
+author: joseph
-comments: true
+comments: false
 date: 2011-9-13 18:00:10
 layout: post
 slug: team-maturity-chaos
 title: 'Team Maturity: Chaos'
-wordpress_id: 742
-categories:
+categories: [leading, chaos, team maturity]
-- Leading
-tags:
-- chaos
-- team-maturity
 ---

 So how do you know if your team is in choas?
 Actually, most teams are in the chaos stage.
 Learning to identify when a team has gotten into chaos isn't really that hard if you follow some simple guidelines, though.